tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 - numbers
 - and special symbols

-So using the following as your password should be really secure, right?
+Based on those rules, a password such as the following should be really secure, right?

 ```
 qwerty1234!@#$
 ```

 Wrong!
-It is not a good password as there is definitely a pattern to it (try to type it).
+It is not a good password, as there is definitely a pattern to it (try to type it).
 Using `Password1!` is also not a good password since it is probably one of the most commonly used passwords.